Differentiable Inductive Logic Programming in High-Dimensional Space: Conclusion Future Work

-Supported by the ERC starting grant no. 714034 SMART, the Math$_{LP}$ project (LIT-2019-7-YOU-213) of the Linz Institute of Technology and the state of Upper Austria, Cost action CA20111 EuroProofNet, and the Doctoral Stipend of the University of Innsbruck.
+Supported by the ERC starting grant no. 714034 SMART, Czech Science Foundation Grant No. 22-06414L, Math$_{LP}$ project (LIT-2019-7-YOU-213) of the Linz Institute of Technology and the state of Upper Austria, Cost action CA20111 EuroProofNet, and the Doctoral Stipend of the University of Innsbruck.
 We would also like to Thank David Coufal (CAS ICS) for setting up and providing access to the institute's GPU Server.